hussain-t/company-incorporation/README.md

 👉 Stepper (wizard) library that stores data in a context API\
 👉 Form library that stores form data and errors in a context API

-# Getting Started with Create React App
+# Getting started with the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).